asomeman11/Comp-u-save-Tags/README.md

-# Comp-u-save-Tags
+# Comp-U-Save Tags Client

-This Program is designed to be used by Comp-U-Save Ltd. in Bradley, IL.
+This program is property of Comp-U-Save Ltd. in Bradley, IL.

 This program will be used to generate resale tags for refurbished and new PCs.

+It has been designed and programed by Gerry G.